lierdakil/pandoc-crossref/README.md

 This package tries to use latex labels and references if output type is LaTeX.
 It also tries to supplement rudimentary LaTeX configuration that should mimic metadata configuration by setting `header-includes` variable.

+## Caveats

+### LaTeX output and `--include-in-header`

+pandoc-crossref uses metadata variable `header-includes` to add LaTeX definitions to output.
+However, Pandoc's command line option `--include-in-header`/`-H` overrides this variable.
+If you need to use `--include-in-header`, add pandoc-crossref-specific definitions as well.
+See [LaTeX customization](#latex-customization) for more information.

 ## Syntax

 Syntax is loosely based on discussion in <https://github.com/jgm/pandoc/issues/813>